almostearthling/whenever/README.md

 [^8]: In fact, in the original _When_ the DBus based conditions and events were considered an advanced feature: even the dialog box that allowed the configuration of user-defined DBus events was only available through a specific invocation using the command line.
 [^9]: See the [DBus Specification](https://dbus.freedesktop.org/doc/dbus-specification.html#basic-types) for the complete list of supported types, and the ASCII character that identifies each of them.
 [^10]: in DBus, strings and object paths are considered different types.
+[^11]: that is, checking one or more conditions and/or running their related tasks.